superDross/pdVCF/README.md

 ```

 ## To Do
+- Optimisation
+  - Construct pdVCF using NumPy instead of Pandas
+  - Use pd.eval() and pd.query() to reduce memory usage

 - Functionality
   - Implement proper handling of multiallelic variants.
 Which affects:
     - Genotype fields: AD, AB